rrgmc/debefix/README.md

   config:
     table_name: "public.tag" # database table name.
 If not set, will use the table id (tags) as the table name.
   rows:
-    - tag_id: !dbfexpr "generated" # means that this will be generated, for example as a database autoincrement
+    - tag_id: !dbfexpr "generated:int" # means that this will be generated, for example as a database autoincrement
       name: "Go"
       created_at: !!timestamp 2023-01-01T12:30:12Z
       updated_at: !!timestamp 2023-01-01T12:30:12Z
       _dbfconfig:
         refid: "go" # refid to be targeted by '!dbfexpr "refid:tags:go:tag_id"'
-    - tag_id: !dbfexpr "generated"
+    - tag_id: !dbfexpr "generated:int"
       name: "JavaScript"
       created_at: !!timestamp 2023-01-01T12:30:12Z
       updated_at: !!timestamp 2023-01-01T12:30:12Z
       _dbfconfig:
         refid: "javascript"
-    - tag_id: !dbfexpr "generated"
+    - tag_id: !dbfexpr "generated:int"
       name: "C++"
       created_at: !!timestamp 2023-01-01T12:30:12Z
       updated_at: !!timestamp 2023-01-01T12:30:12Z